AriaFallah/WebpackTutorial/part1/README.md

 * plugins - An array that holds your plugins.
   * [webpack.optimize.UglifyJsPlugin](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) - Minify your code, and suppress warning messages.

 When you run `webpack`, this will create a file called `bundle.js` in the dist folder; however, now that you have the `UglifyJsPlugin` this could reduce your imaginary 900KB file to 200KB by through processes such as removing all the whitespace.

 You can also add the [OrderOccurencePlugin](https://webpack.github.io/docs/list-of-plugins.html#occurrenceorderplugin)

 > Assign the module and chunk ids by occurrence count.
 Ids that are used often get lower (shorter) ids.
 This make ids predictable, reduces to total file size and is recommended.

-To be honest I'm not sure how the underlying mechanisms work, but it says recommended so why not just throw it in your config.
+To be honest I'm not sure how the underlying mechanisms work, but in the current [webpack2 beta it's included by default](https://gist.github.com/sokra/27b24881210b56bbaff7) so I include it as well.

+> The plugin is no longer needed and occurrence order is on by default.

 ```javascript
 // webpack.config.js